SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 #### Parameters

-Unlike those in web operation, the parameters in system operation do not have following features:
+Unlike those in web operation, the parameters in system operation do not have the following features:

-* Using parameter option to ignoring or not to ignoring the parameter.
+* Using parameter option to ignore or not to ignore the parameter.
 * Parameter input mode to switch among different querying mode.
-* Alert options to handling alert dialog.
+* Alert options to handle alert dialog.

 #### Errors and evidences